Bhaktapur, Nepal

 Celebration of Menstruation, Marriage and Old Age

 Complementary rituals follow the earthly existence of the newar.
 In the case of women, the barah is the female equivalent of kaita puja.
 Celebrates the beginning of menstruation.
-In the correct sequence, after the kaita puja and the barah, the ceremony will arrive swayamvar who praises the sacred moment of marriage.
+In the correct sequence, after the kaita puja and barah, the ceremony will arrive swayamvar who praises the sacred moment of marriage.

 Many years later, it will come to Bura Janko, religious celebration that enshrines the transformation of people – whether alone or still married – from mere humans into divine elders.
 As might be expected, death is suffered.
 It does not count with the presence of masked people and their newar dances.